Lady Liberty at the Party.

 So I get dressed, put on my make up, straight seams on the stockings because I’m old enough, I know how to do this.
 Get carded at the liquor store on the way, which at this point means the cashier is either way younger than me, way older than me, just doing their job for benefit of the camera or, flirting with me.
 The last option of which I’d like to believe but usually don’t most of the time anymore, because, I’m old enough, I know how to do this.
-But then, I think, take it if you can get it, and dutifully hand over my drivers license with a very direct look and nary a hint of blushing and say the obligatory, “Wow, thanks.”
-And then, note to self, you just used the word ‘nary’ in a sentence.
+But then, I think, take it if you can get it, and dutifully hand over my driver’s license with a very direct look and nary a hint of blushing saying the obligatory, “Wow, thanks.”
+Note to self, You just used the word ‘nary’ in a sentence.

-And hope the cashier is smart enough not to say, “Oh, just doing my job.”
-Because the truth is, in the right light, with my sunglasses on, on my best day…No…I don’t look like I’m under twenty one anymore.
-But the truth about that is, when they say, “Oh it’s the camera’s, I have to…” which is a kind of self defense on their part, “Hey, lady I am not flirting with you.”
+I hope the cashier is smart enough not to say, “Oh, just doing my job.”
+Because the truth is, in the right light, with my sunglasses on, on my best day…No…I don’t look like I’m under twenty-one anymore.
+But the truth about that is, when they say, “Oh it’s the camera’s, I have to…” which is a kind of self-defense on their part, “Hey, lady I am not flirting with you.”
 I don’t take that particularly personally either.
 I know I’m an attractive woman.
 Though sometimes, I do think, it’s like some kind of strange Orwellian mess of voyeurism with some snickering spy in a back room making sure all the employees do what they have to do, for the camera.
-The money shot, the drivers license, a moment of flirting between two strangers viewed by the manager whilst deep in a Big Gulp and half way through a… Snickers.
+The money shot.
+The driver’s license.
+A moment of flirting between two strangers viewed by the manager whilst deep in a Big Gulp and half way through a… Snickers.

 How very chaste.

-I don’t know why I’m even buying alcohol, and that’s a lie.
-I don’t even really like it all that much, that’s the truth.
+I don’t know why I’m even buying alcohol.
+That’s a lie.
+I don’t even really like it all that much.
+That’s the truth.
 But all those other things, read for medicinal purposes, well, no one does them much anymore because gainful employment is important.
 The 80’s were good for that, for all those other things.
 I am reminded, briefly, of the first time I ever purchased alcohol and didn’t get carded.
 Sixteen years old, cigarette in my hand, bottle of Thunderbird because it was really for a bunch of guys I knew who had pooled their change.
 I think about that, look closer at my purchase, really then, just want to go home.
 But, not alone, and so, on to the party.
-Which is not to say that’s why I’m going to the party, not at all, that would be presumptuous and I think we’ve previously discussed assumptions and what they do to you and me.
+Which is not to say that’s why I’m going to the party, not at all.
+That would be presumptuous and I think we’ve previously discussed assumptions and what they do to you and me.

-The party is the usual, even though that usual is dependent on many socio-demographic factors, none of them relevant here.
-There is the prerequisite bounce and giggle crew of mid to late twenty somethings, spilling drinks and they will all find rides home if they want them.
-They think Twilight is the second coming, boob jobs are just a matter of when, and already I’ve said too much and wonder if everyone will think I’m a raging conservative plugged into Fox News like it’s life support if I say anything that isn’t politically correct.
+The party is the usual.
+Even though that usual is dependent on many socio-demographic factors, none of them relevant here.
+There is the prerequisite bounce and giggle crew of mid to late twenty somethings, spilling drinks.
+They will all find rides home if they want them.
+They think “Twilight” is the second coming, boob jobs are just a matter of when, and already I’ve said too much and wonder if everyone will think I’m a raging conservative if I say anything that isn’t politically correct.
 Because in their world it has to be one or the other, doesn’t it?
 We couldn’t possibly think for ourselves and refuse to be classified as… I’ve said too much.

 I go into the bathroom and do that thing you’re not supposed to do as a woman, as a writer, as a human being, I look in the mirror.
 I’m not checking my make-up, like I said, I know how to do this, my make-up is perfect, water-proof and everything it needs to be.
-I re-apply the very grown up red lipstick but not that orangey red that ages women my age.
+I re-apply the very grown up red lipstick, but not that orangey red that ages women my age.
 No, it’s the perfect red, the kind of red that looks tarty on younger women, and certainly that has its’ merits, but finally, just perfect, on me.
-In my purse a Derringer, because a twenty-two caliber bullet will roll around in there and mess you up and me love you long time, a pocket knife, really for cutting tags off of things that can’t wait until I get home to cut the tags off them, kids shoes, hats bought at mini-marts, assorted redneck goodness, really I’m justifying because the truth is, I’m just the kind of girl who turned into the kind of woman who has a knife in her purse and a pair of flat shoes in the car.
+In my purse a Derringer.
+Because a twenty-two caliber bullet will roll around in there and mess you up and me love you long time.
+A pocket knife, really for cutting tags off of things that can’t wait until I get home to cut the tags off them, kids shoes, hats bought at mini-marts, assorted redneck goodness.
+Really I’m justifying because the truth is, I’m the kind of girl who turned into the kind of woman who has a knife in her purse and a pair of flat shoes in the car.

 Dumb it down, tone it down, chill it out, because it’s a party and no one cares.
 That’s why liquor stores exist.
 Why did you wear the garter and silk stockings if you were just going to show up and ruin everything with your brain?
 If you were really smart you’d keep it to yourself.
 I could cry, but I don’t.